-Select one air helper spring and an upper bracket from your kit.
-Align the studs of the air spring with the mounting holes of the upper bracket and insert.
-Make sure the air inlet is visible through the large access hole in the upper bracket.
-Fasten the upper bracket to the air spring using the 3/8"-16 hex nut, see Figure "A".
-Next, install the brass elbow fitting into the air spring through the large access hole in the upper bracket.
+Select one air helper spring and one upper bracket from your kit.
+Insert the studs on the air spring in the mounting holes in the upper bracket.
+Make sure that the air inlet hole on the air spring is visible though the access hole in the upper bracket.
+Fasten the upper bracket to the air spring by installing two 3/8"-16 flanged hex nuts on the air spring's studs.
+Next, install the air fitting into the air spring through the access hole in the upper bracket.
 Tighten the air fitting securely to engage the orange thread sealant.
-Position the elbow to point in the anticipated location of the air inflation valve see Figures "A" & "D".
-Select one lower bracket and orient the bracket so the lip of the lower bracket will be facing the inside of the vehicle see Figures "A" & "B".
-Attach the lower bracket to the air spring using $3/8"-16 \ge 3/4"$ flanged hex bolt through the center slot.
+Select one lower bracket from you kit.
+Fasten the air spring to the lower bracket using a $3/8"-16 \times 3/4"$ flanged hex bolt in the slot in the lower bracket (finger tight).